myflashlab/AR-ANE-Samples/README.md

 # Sample AR Targets

 While running the sample AIR project, you will need some targets to initiate the AR experience.
-You can download these sample targets from [this page](http://www.wikitude.com/external/doc/documentation/latest/unity/targetimages.html#target-images).
+You can download these sample targets from [this page](https://www.wikitude.com/external/doc/documentation/latest/ios/targetimages.html#target-images).
+Some of the samples provided by Myflashlabs may have different image targets. grab them from [here](https://github.com/myflashlab/AR-ANE-Samples/tree/master/targets).

 # Requirements